Once you receive confirmation of your housing assignment, you also will receive information about the dates and times that you should check in.

 No. Furniture in the lounge is intended for the use of the entire community.
 You may not move this furniture into your room.

 Yes.
-If you or your suite mate(s) wish to switch bedrooms, you must speak with your Residence Hall Director to ensure that all necessary paperwork is filled out.
+If you or your suite mate(s) wish to switch bedrooms, you must speak with your Assistant Director to ensure that all necessary paperwork is filled out.
 Remember that since you were checked in to a particular bedroom, you will continue to be held liable for damages to that room, until you officially check out.

 Yes.
 A minimum of two residential life staff members can conduct health and safety inspections in your room when you are not present.
 This includes Thanksgiving, winter, and spring breaks.